CopernicaMarketingSoftware/Documentation/SMTPeter/spf-validation.md

 # SPF email validation - a brief introduction

-Ever since email became commonplace for everyday communication, spammers and crooks have taken advantage of the medium to try to lure people into buying certain pills or to kindly ask if they can stash millions on behalve of a deceased Nigerian princess.
+Ever since email became commonplace for everyday communication, spammers and other crooks have taken advantage of the medium to try to lure people into buying certain pills or to kindly ask if they can help stash millions on behalve of a deceased Nigerian princess.
 Especially with phishing emails, these culprits use forged sender addresses to make it look like a legit email, for instance from your credit card company.
 To prevent that these emails actually reach your inbox,